GurnirunjunShergill/EcoScope/README.md

 **EcoScope** is a full-stack, data-driven web app designed to provide local climate and sustainability insights to users.
 Built for performance, accessibility, and modern web best practices, EcoScope integrates public climate data sources through a scraping engine and API backend, delivering meaningful insights through a beautiful frontend.

-This project is designed to:

-* Impress high-paying employers in climate-tech and related industries
-* Be legally safe by using open public data
-* Be a launchable, monetizable product
-* Build deep backend and frontend development skills

 ---

 ## 🚀 Tech Stack